5 Ways to Improve your Wireless Network

 You have two types of encryption from which to choose: WEP and WPA with AES encryption.
 Potts likened 128-bit WEP encryption to a barking dog that frightens off a burglar.
 "Now AES, that's 256-bit - an even tougher type of encryption," Potts said.
 "That's like having the dog, an alarm system and a guard out front."

-According to Potts, the 128-bit WEP encryption can be cracked, but it can take up to four hours of work to do it To date, he says, 256-bit AES has never been cracked.
+The 128-bit WEP encryption can be cracked easily, but it can take a few hours to do it.
+To date, 256-bit AES is secure and hasn't been cracked.

-Most wireless access points (APs) support both WEP and WPA standards, but not all client cards (the Wi-Fi card that plugs into your laptop) support AES encryption, which requires a dedicated chip.
+Most wireless access points (APs) support both WEP and WPA standards, but not all older client network cards (the Wi-Fi card that plugs into your laptop) support AES encryption, which requires a dedicated chip.

-Typically you'll pay about $50 to $100 more for an AP that supports AES.
-Potts says that if you're installing a wireless network for the first time, it's a good idea to invest in the security features that WPA offers.
-If you already have a wireless network, Potts recommends upgrading all of your APs to WPA over time as your budget allows.
+Most APs support AES.
+If you're installing a wireless network, it's always a good idea to use the latest security standard supported by all your devices.
+If you already have a wireless network, upgrade all of your APs and clients to WPA as your budget allows.

 2. Stick With the Same Vendor